llrebecca21/rjmc/README.md

 Looking at just the AR(1) through AR(10) trace plots (in base plot) we can overlay them with a horizontal line of the true AR coefficients.

-# Plots with burn-in removed
+# Plots of Bayes Estimator Residual with burn-in removed

 ``` r
 par(mfrow = c(2,5), mar = c(2,2,1,1))